smilingfroggy/AC-Restaurant-List/readme.md

 5. View the website at: http://localhost:3000

-6. Register an account to experience the web app
+6. Register an account or use seeder to login and experience the web app

+### Seeder information
+- User1:
+  Email: user1@example.com
+  Password: 12345678

+- User2:
+  Email: user2@example.com
+  Password: 12345678

 ### Packages
 - Node.js